What is an ectopic pregnancy?

 - with previous history of pelvic surgery including sterilisation

-- using or having previously used an intrauterine contraceptive device (IUCD)
+- using or having previously used an IUCD (coil)

 How is an ectopic pregnancy diagnosed?

-If an ultrasound scan shows an empty uterus but the pregnancy test is positive the possibilities are an ectopic pregnancy; a very early normal pregnancy or a miscarriage.
-The ectopic pregnancy may appear as a small pregnancy sac outside the uterus or as a mass.
+If an ultrasound scan shows an empty uterus but the pregnancy test is positive the possibilities are that an ectopic pregnancy, a very early normal pregnancy or a miscarriage has occurred.
+The ectopic pregnancy may appear as a small pregnancy sac outside the womb or as a mass.
 However, it is not usually easy to see an ectopic pregnancy on a scan.
 In such cases repeated blood tests are done to measure the pregnancy hormone levels.
 In ectopic pregnancy the levels are usually lower and rise more slowly.

-Is it possible to remove the baby from the tube and put it into the uterus?
+Is it possible to remove the baby from the tube and put it into the womb?

 What needs to happen now?

 In some cases an ectopic pregnancy is absorbed and there are minimal or no symptoms (like pain or bleeding).
 Nothing needs to be done in these circumstances except to ensure that the pregnancy hormone levels quickly return to normal.
 Sometimes medicine is used to dissolve the early ectopic pregnancy.
 In other cases an operation is required.
-The staff in Mater's Early Preganancy Assessment Unit (EPAU) will advise you and help you to make a decision about what to do.
+The staff in Early Preganancy Assessment Unit (EPAU) will have advised you and helped you to make a decision about what to do.
 You will find some more detailed information regarding these management options below.